AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 You can then install Git into your Ubuntu system:

 ```
-# You may need to update first:
+# You may need to update the package list first:
 # apt-get update

 # Install git